Mike Yastrzemski Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in MLB.
+- The Padres pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.82 team ERA that ranks seventh across all league pitching staffs.
+- The Padres' 3.83 team ERA ranks sixth across all MLB pitching staffs.

-- Padres pitchers combine to give up 78 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Padres rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

-- Lugo makes the start for the Padres, his ninth of the season.
-He is 3-3 with a 4.10 ERA and 38 strikeouts through 41 2/3 innings pitched.

-- In his most recent time out on Wednesday, May 17, the righty tossed two innings against the Kansas City Royals, giving up five earned runs while surrendering four hits.
+- In his most recent time out on Saturday, the righty went five innings against the Tampa Bay Rays, allowing six earned runs while surrendering eight hits.

-- In eight games this season, the 33-year-old has an ERA of 4.10, with 8.2 strikeouts per nine innings.
-Opponents are batting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.